kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 *Note:* Decide if you want to implement this directly under the Function specification or grouped in a specification field, for example, `spec.Templates`.

-Both fields will be of the modified version of the PodTemplateSpec.
+Both fields are from the modified version of the `PodTemplateSpec`.

 Both fields will be optional.
 They should be defaulted based on the values of the high level Spec fields.